EVENT CALENDAR

 Sunday, September 15 (10:00-11:30am): 2024 Trollway Walking Tours, Small Town Stories, $5 per person/Members FREE; 15 person max.
 NOTE: this is 1 0f 3 repeat 2024 walking tour events.
 Scroll down for more info, including how to register.

 Sunday, September 15 (2:00pm @ Driftless Historium): Part 2 of 3, "Black Hawk War, Its Aftermath and Legacy" Sunday Speaker Series, featuring Bradley University's Dr. Libby Tronnes with "A New History of the Black Hawk War: Ho-Chunk Peacekeeping in 1832."
 An MHAHS & Cave of the Mounds partner series.
-More info coming soon!
+Scroll down for more info.

 Saturday, September 21 (10:00-11:30am): 2024 Trollway Walking Tours, Small Town Stories, $5 per person/Members FREE; 15 person max.
 NOTE: this is 1 0f 3 repeat 2024 walking tour events.
 Scroll down for more info, including how to register.